Xevkin/random_programs/MixMapper.md

 `grep -v "In\|running\|in\|trees\|class\|option\|matl\|scaff" out.txt`

+## MixMapper output
 The output file will describe the results of fittings.
+A tree file of the scaffold will also be created which you can visualize using seaview.

 Not 100% about this but the output should be:

 #: Number of replicates supporting admixture event.